32 Things to do with the Kids during the Holidays!

 Water fun

-Get a large container (like the under bed storage one mentioned above).
+Get a large container (like the under bed storage container mentioned above).
 Fill ¼ of it with water, add food colouring and a bunch of toys like dinosaurs, farm animals, little people figurines, cars, trucks, sponges, plastic spoons, bowls and sieves.
 This usually keeps my children busy for ages!

 Sandpit fun